NTNU-CSIE-SA/previousExamSystem/src/backend/README.md

 ----

 ### verify file
-Can set MODIFY_FILES_LEVEL in .env to change the minimum user level required to verify files. (default 4)
+Can set MODIFY_FILE_LEVEL in .env to change the minimum user level required to verify files. (default 3)
 #### path
 `/api/modify-file/verify`
 #### Request